Bluff body drag manipulation using pulsed jets and Coanda effect: Experimental configuration

 Additionally, a Coanda surface can be added just bellow the jet exit as displayed in the same figure.
 This surface is a quarter of a disk and is installed along the four trailing edges.
 In the present study, the radius of this geometry is fixed to $r=9\,\text{mm}$, corresponding to $3\,\%$ of the model's height.
-When the Coanda surface is installed, $\langle\overline{C_{p_{o}}}\rangle$ is increased only by $3\,\%$ due to a slight flow deviation effect in view of the geometric change \citep{Littlewood10}.
+When the Coanda surface is installed, $\langle\overline{C_{p_{o}}}\rangle$ increases $3\,\%$ at $Re_H=3.0\times{10^5}$.
+This is due to a slight passive flow deviation in view of the rounded surface \citep{Littlewood10} and the inherent cavity effect created by the added geometry \citep{Evrard16}.

 The jet velocity is quantified by a single hot-wire probe $1\,\text{mm}$ downstream and at the centerline of the exit slit.
-An effective jet velocity $V_{\text{eff.}}$ and the momentum coefficient $C_\mu$ of the jet read:
+The effective jet velocity $V_{\text{eff.}}$ and the momentum coefficient $C_\mu$ of the jet read:

 where $\overline{V_j}$, ${V_j}_{\text{Sdv.}}$ and $s_j$ are the time-averaged jet velocity, its standard deviation and the jet slit cross-sectional area, respectively.
-Examples of velocity signals for two selected frequencies are reported in figure~\ref{fig:Veff_Signals}(a).
+Examples of velocity signals for two selected frequencies are reported in figure~\ref{fig:fig4}(a).

 The effective jet velocity ${V_{j_{\text{eff.}}}}$ takes into account not only the steady component of the jet velocity but also its oscillatory dynamics.
-Although the exit slit is 2D due to the designed continuous geometry, the jet velocity presents spanwise variations due to the complex upstream conduits.
-Measurements of ${V_{j_{\text{eff.}}}}$ along the edges indicate variations of at most $\pm\,10\,\%$ compared to the spanwise averaged velocity.
-Considering the entire parameter space ${F_i}\times{P_i}$ allowed by our system, the values of ${V_{j_{\text{eff.}}}}$ are depicted in figure~\ref{fig:Veff_Signals}(b).
+Although the exit slit is 2D due to the designed continuous geometry, the jet velocity presents spanwise variations due to the complex upstream flow conditioning.
+Measurements of ${V_{j_{\text{eff.}}}}$ along the spanwise direction indicate variations of at most $\pm\,10\,\%$ compared to the spanwise averaged velocity.